To view the PDF version of this document, click here.

 - (a) Provider IP.
 Customer acknowledges that, as between Customer and Provider, Provider owns all right, title, and interest, including all intellectual property rights, in and to the Provider IP and, with respect to Third-Party Products, the applicable third-party providers own all right, title, and interest, including all intellectual property rights, in and to the Third-Party Products.

 - (b) Customer Data.
 Provider acknowledges that, as between Provider and Customer, Customer owns all right, title, and interest, including all intellectual property rights, in and to the Customer Data.
-Customer hereby grants to Provider a non-exclusive, royalty-free, worldwide license to reproduce, distribute, create derivative works of and otherwise use and display the Customer Data and perform all acts with respect to the Customer Data as may be necessary for Provider to provide the Services to Customer, and a non-exclusive, perpetual, irrevocable, royalty-free, worldwide license to reproduce, distribute, modify, create derivative works of and otherwise use and display Customer Data to the extent necessary to exercise Provider’s rights set forth in Section 2(j).
+Customer hereby grants to Provider a non-exclusive, royalty-free, worldwide license to reproduce, distribute, create derivative works of and otherwise use and display the Customer Data and perform all acts with respect to the Customer Data as may be necessary for Provider to perform hereunder and the applicable Sales Order, and a non-exclusive, perpetual, irrevocable, royalty-free, worldwide license to reproduce, distribute, modify, create derivative works of and otherwise use and display Customer Data to improve customer experience or Provider's products or services, develop new products or services, and exercise Provider’s rights set forth in Section 2(j).

 - (c) Feedback.
 If Customer or any of its employees or contractors sends or transmits any communications or materials to Provider by mail, email, telephone, or otherwise, suggesting or recommending changes to the Provider IP, including without limitation, new features or functionality relating thereto, or any comments, questions, suggestions, or the like ("Feedback"), Provider is free to use such Feedback irrespective of any other obligation or limitation between the Parties governing such Feedback.
 Customer hereby assigns to Provider on Customer's behalf, and on behalf of its employees, contractors and/or agents, all right, title, and interest in, and Provider is free to use, without any attribution or compensation to any party, any ideas, know-how, concepts, techniques, or other intellectual property rights contained in the Feedback, for any purpose whatsoever, although Provider is not required to use any Feedback.